Correspondence of boundary theories between internal and crystalline symmetry protected topological phases: Overview

 The decorated block state construction is very helpful for understanding the existence of boundary-bulk correspondence of crystalline topological phase in a strongly correlated system.
 To see this, we first choose one boundary that is called $standard$ such that its cell decomposition is one-to-one correspondence to that of the bulk.
 In fact, such a one-to-one correspondence can be easily established if all the cells in the bulk cell decomposition terminate on the chosen boundary.
 Then from the decorated block state construction, the decorated nontrivial invertible phase on some lower dimensional cell will terminate on the boundary with nontrivial feature, being gapless or having degenerate ground states.
 Yet if there might be some low dimensional cells that do not terminate on the chosen boundary, which we call \textit{nonstandard}, then the crystalline topological phase constructed from by decorating these cells would have no nontrivial feature on the boundary due to the decorated invertible phase is not exposed to the boundary.
 For example, in the two-dimensional $C_N$ rotation system on a disk geometry, there are nontrivial phases by decorating the rotation center with $Z_N$ charge which is at the origin that does not terminate with the boundary that now can be symmetric unique gapped.

 Recalling the bulk phases of internal SPT and crystalline SPT are one-to-one correspondence, while the nontrivial boundary states can also manifest the nontrivial topology of the bulk, it is very natural to expect that there is also correspondence between their nontrivial boundary states.
-In fact, in Ref.\cite{BBC}, the authors studied such correspondence in the two-dimensional fermionic system, which they called ``crystalline equivalent boundary bulk correspondence".
-Here we generalize such a correspondence to higher dimensional and bosonic systems.
-For example, we will study the surface correspondence between the 3D mirror and time reversal SPT.

 The main idea of anomalous boundary correspondence or crystalline equivalent BBC is summarized in Fig.\ref{fig:relation}.
 We will make a few remarks as below. \begin{enumerate}[1.]

 \item \textbf{Exact anomaly} The quantum anomaly of symmetry is invariant under renormalization flow.
 So the anomaly specified at the UV limit will always be present in the low energy limit (IR limit).
 There might be an emergent anomaly of symmetry \cite{max17} and even anomaly of emergent symmetry (in contrast to the exact symmetry that is defined in UV limit), but we do not consider these cases in this paper by assuming the quantum anomaly of exact (not emergent) symmetry is exact, i.e., present in the UV limit.
 In this paper by symmetry we always mean the exact symmetry.